 THIS DATE IN HISTORY: Feb.
 9

 1966: The NHL, a six-team league since the 1942-43 season, announces that six conditional franchises have been granted for teams scheduled to begin play in 1967-68.

 After listening to 13 proposals during three days in New York, the Board of Governors awards franchises to Philadelphia, Los Angeles, Pittsburgh, San Francisco, Minneapolis-St. Paul and St. Louis.
 The newcomers will pay a $2 million franchise fee and must have an arena that seats at least 12,500.

-The "Second Six" teams are placed into a new West Division, with the champion earning a berth in the Stanley Cup Final against the East Division champion.
+The "Second Six" are placed into a new West Division, with the champion earning a berth in the Stanley Cup Final against the East Division champion.

 1971: Ken Hodge assists on all six Boston Bruins goals in a 6-3 win against the New York Rangers at Boston Garden.
-Phil Esposito scores a goal and has four assists for Boston, which extends its home undefeated streak to 21 games (20-0-1).
+Phil Esposito scores one goal and has four assists for Boston, which extends its home undefeated streak to 21 games (20-0, one tie).

 1984: Guy Lafleur passes Jean Beliveau to become the all-time leading scorer in the history of the Montreal Canadiens.
 Lafleur scores three goals and has an assist in Montreal's 7-6 loss to the Vancouver Canucks.
 His third goal of the game gives him 1,220 points, one more than Beliveau.

 Video: Guy Lafleur won Cup five times in Montreal

 1985: Bryan Trottier becomes the first player in NHL history to score 25 goals in each of his first 10 NHL seasons.
-He gets No. 24 and 25 in New York Islanders' 4-1 win against the Pittsburgh Penguins at Nassau Coliseum.
+He gets No. 24 and 25 in the New York Islanders' 4-1 win against the Pittsburgh Penguins at Nassau Coliseum.

 1988: Mario Lemieux sets an All-Star Game record with six points (three goals, three assists) and teammate Mats Naslund sets another mark with five assists in the Wales Conference's 6-5 overtime win against the Campbell Conference in St. Louis.
 Naslund sets up Lemieux for the winning goal 1:08 into overtime.